My Wishlist For a Commodity Futures Options Trading Course

 2. You want to understand the peculiarities of commodities options, particularly the differing leverage scales for each type of commodity.
 Stock options are based on price times number of shares, but commodities include the extra dimension of the unique way their volume is measured.

-3. Your commodity futures options trading course should include some great strategies which minimize your risk and put the advantage of making a profit very much in your favour.
-You would prefer that some of these strategies should be best suited to commodites only (i.e. not what you find in your average stock options course).
-This may involve options that trade related commodities markets.
+3. Your commodity futures options trading course should include some great strategies which minimize your risk and put the advantage of making a profit very much in your favor.
+You would prefer that some of these strategies should be best suited to commodities only (i.e. not what you find in your average stock options course).
+This may involve options that trade-related commodities markets.

 4. You would like access to a list of all the commodities futures you can trade options on and if possible, details which ones are the most liquid and easily traded.

 5. A clear set of trading rules which make it easy for you to decide when to enter a commodity options trade, how best to structure the trade and when to exit.

 In short, a complete commodity futures options trading course would take you by the hand and lead you into the world of commodities trading.
 Since commodities are not so well known as stocks as a trading vehicle

 Commodity Options Course